karitmichalski/git_practice/practice.md

 > I’ve always been more interested
 > in the future than in the past.

+This is a sentence.

+New line (üks tühi rida vahel)

 `#` or `####` or '###' heading or `some word`

 `var example = true`